vishnuvardhan7569/Object-Detection-Pipeline/readme.md

 #### `POST /detect-image`

-Returns the image with bounding boxes drawn.
+Returns the image with bounding boxes and labels rendered.

 ---